 - Additional graph algorithms.
-The Graph Algorithms paper identifies tiers of algorithms we'd like to see added in the future, including parallel algorithms. - Support for sparse vertex ids, implying the use of bi-directional containers such as map and unordered_map for vertices. - Bi-directional graphs, where vertices have incoming and outgoing edges. - Non-integral vertex ids. - Constexpr graphs, where vertices and edges are stored in std::array or other constexpr-friendly container.
+The Graph Algorithms paper identifies tiers of algorithms we'd like to see added in the future, including parallel algorithms. - Support for sparse vertex ids, implying the use of bi-directional containers such as map and unordered_map for vertices. - Bi-directional graphs, where vertices have incoming and outgoing edges. - Constexpr graphs, where vertices and edges are stored in std::array or other constexpr-friendly container.